Artificial Intelligence: The Impact on Employment and the Workforce

-Tasks which are monotonous, can be easily automated; this can gradually make certain roles obsolete.
-For instance, tasks and activities related to customer care/call center operation, document classification, discovery and retrieval, content moderation are more and more based on technology and automation and less on human work.
-The same is true for roles related to operation and support of production lines and factories: humans are being replaced by smart robots which can safely navigate the space, find and move objects (such as products, parts or tools) or perform complex assembling operations.
+Tasks that are monotonous, can be easily automated; this can gradually make certain roles obsolete.
+For instance, tasks and activities related to customer care/call center operation, document classification, discovery and retrieval, content moderation are more and more based on technology and automation, and less on human work.
+The same is true for roles related to operation and support of production lines and factories: humans are being replaced by smart robots that can safely navigate the space, find and move objects (such as products, parts, or tools) or perform complex assembling operations.

-A.I. proves to be very effective in handling even more complex activities — those requiring processing of multiple signals, data streams and accumulated knowledge in real time.
-A characteristic case is the autonomous vehicles which can capture and ‘understand’ the environment and its dynamics; they can ‘see’, decide and act in real-time, towards well defined optimization objectives.
+A.I. proves to be very effective in handling even more complex activities — those requiring processing of multiple signals, data streams, and accumulated knowledge in real-time.
+A characteristic case is the autonomous vehicles that can capture and ‘understand’ the environment and its dynamics; they can ‘see’, decide and act in real-time, towards well-defined optimization objectives.

 Sectors that will be impacted

-Transportation is already in a transformation mode — fully autonomous cars will be soon a reality — and they will be safer, more efficient and more effective.
-Professional drivers (taxi, trucks and more) will see the demand for their skill set dropping rapidly.
+Transportation is already in a transformation mode — fully autonomous cars will be soon a reality — and they will be safer, more efficient, and more effective.
+Professional drivers (taxis, trucks, and more) will see the demand for their skill set dropping rapidly.

-Electronic commerce will also undergo significant transformation: fulfillment centres will be fully automated, with robots navigating the space to collect products and execute customer orders; to be then sent or even delivered to customers, also automatically, with autonomous drones and/or cars.
-The importance of salespersons and networks of physical stores will shrink; we are close to scenarios where consumer A.I. agents negotiate with Retailer AI agents — based on different objectives, tactics and strategies.
+Electronic commerce will also undergo a significant transformation: fulfillment centers will be fully automated, with robots navigating the space to collect products and execute customer orders; to be then sent or even delivered to customers, also automatically, with autonomous drones and/or cars.
+The importance of salespersons and networks of physical stores will shrink; we are close to scenarios where consumer A.I. agents negotiate with Retailer AI agents — based on different objectives, tactics, and strategies.

-Financial services, Insurance and any other sector requiring significant amount of data processing and content handling will also benefit from A.I.
-And of course states, governance and social mechanisms — A.I. can have a great role in eliminating bureaucracy, improving the service to citizens, along with the design and performance of social programmes.
+Financial Services, Insurance, and any other sector requiring a significant amount of data processing and content handling will also benefit from A.I.
+And of course states, governance, and social mechanisms — A.I. can have a great role in eliminating bureaucracy, improving the service to citizens, along with the design and performance of social programs.

 How Artificial Intelligence can replace human work — an example

-The work stream of ‘handling a customer request in the best possible way’ can be broken down in separated jobs which are repeated overtime and across different types of requests, for instance: customer identification, customer history retrieval, request understanding and classification, problem identification and mapping to a solution space, forwarding or escalating to another team, customer document retrieval and finally the decisioning based on the suitable corporate policy.
+The workstream of ‘handling a customer request in the best possible way’ can be broken down into separate jobs which are repeated over time and across different types of requests, for instance: customer identification, customer history retrieval, request understanding and classification, problem identification and mapping to a solution space, forwarding or escalating to another team, customer document retrieval and finally the decisioning based on the suitable corporate policy.

 This technological solution requires just a small percentage of the human team that a traditional customer care department has.
 And while this hybrid system is in operation, the A.I. component learns from the exceptions it forwards to the human team to handle, leading to a continuous improvement of its performance.
 This feedback loop will eventually minimize the need for human intervention, making the AI system autonomous.

-In the long run we will witness certain roles and jobs becoming less and less relevant, and finally obsolete.
-But, in most of the cases, Artificial Intelligence will have a supportive role to humans — empowering the human factor to perform better in handling complex and critical situations which require judgement and creative thinking.
-In parallel there would be numerous new roles and specialties with focus on technology and science.
-For example, there will be needs for highly skilled professionals to oversee or manage or coordinate the training of complex Artificial Intelligence systems; to ensure their integrity, security, objectivity and proper use.
+In the long run, we will witness certain roles and jobs becoming less and less relevant, and finally obsolete.
+But, in most cases, Artificial Intelligence will have a supportive role to humans — empowering the human factor to perform better in handling complex and critical situations that require judgment and creative thinking.
+In parallel, there would be numerous new roles and specialties with a focus on technology and science.
+For example, there will be needs for highly skilled professionals to oversee or manage or coordinate the training of complex Artificial Intelligence systems; to ensure their integrity, security, objectivity, and proper use.

 There will be a stream of new business opportunities empowering a culture of entrepreneurship, creativeness and innovation.